Shula, winningest coach in pro football history, dies at 90

 The Dolphins beat the Redskins 14-7, then repeated as champions the following year by beating Minnesota in the title game.

-Five times under Shula, the Dolphins had a winning streak of at least seven games.
-They haven’t had one since.

-Shula was about more than winning.
-He supported many charities, and the Don Shula Foundation, formed primarily to assist breast cancer research, was established as a tribute to his late wife, Dorothy.
+Shula supported many charities.
+The Don Shula Foundation, formed primarily to assist breast cancer research, was established as a tribute to his late wife, Dorothy.
 They were married for 32 years and raised five children before she died in 1991.
 Shula married Mary Anne Stephens during a bye week in 1993.

+After Shula retired, the couple traveled extensively.
+He would also wrestle with his grandchildren, lose to his wife at gin, read John Grisham novels and fall asleep watching late-night TV.

-His oldest son, David, coached the Cincinnati Bengals from 1992-96.
+Shula’s oldest son, David, coached the Cincinnati Bengals from 1992-96.
 When Cincinnati played Miami in 1994, it marked the first time in professional sports that a father and son faced each other as head coaches.

+Don won, 23-7.
 Another son, Mike, is a longtime NFL assistant coach and was head coach at Alabama in 2003-06.

-Shula spent more than 20 years on the powerful NFL Competition Committee, which evaluates playing rules as well as regulations designed to improve safety.

-“If I’m remembered for anything, I hope it’s for playing within the rules,” Shula once said.
-“I also hope it will be said that my teams showed class and dignity in victory or defeat.”

 Shula is survived by his second wife, two sons and three daughters.